OFDataCommittee/OFMLHackathon/README.rst

 Installation
 ------------

-To build the dependencies for the C++ client, invoke the ``build_deps.sh`` script from within the root directory of this repository
+To install SILC, follow the instructions in the documentation.
+To build the documentation, install the python dependencies (including sphinx) and in the top level of the SILC directory execute the following

 .. code-block:: bash

-    source build_deps.sh
+  make docs

+Then open ``doc/_build/html/index.html`` in a browser

 Examples
 --------